korayildiz/personal-finance-api/README.md

 This is a little test project for myself on how to learn how to actually make applications.
 Firstly, this started as a little console project which will be extended more and more over time!

-Like the name states this is (and hopefully will be) a small expense tracker.
+Like the name states this is (and hopefully will be a complete) a small expense tracker.

 ## Features
 - add income/expenses